Uninett/nav/NOTES.rst

 Dependency changes
 ------------------

-These Python modules are no longer required due to us rewriting forms in order to be able to upgrade to Python 3.11:
+These Python modules are no longer required:

 * :mod:`django-crispy-forms`
 * :mod:`crispy-forms-foundation`